sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 ## One-line promise

-Go from drag-and-drop agent flows to code-first apps, and finish with Full-Code usiong Spec-Driven Vibe-Coding methodology, shipping a real, instrumented agent in production.
+Go from drag-and-drop agent flows to code-first apps, and finish with Full-Code using Spec-Driven Vibe-Coding methodology, shipping a real, instrumented agent in production.

 ## Who it’s for

-Developers, solution architects, and technical PMs who want to ship agentic applications quickly, then harden them with code, tests, and ops.
+Developers, solution architects, and technical PMs who want to ship agentic applications quickly, then harden them with code, tests, and ops using coding agents.

 ## Learning outcomes